 At Groto, we’ve cracked the code for generating ideas that build your brand instead of wasting time.
 Curious?
-Keep reading to discover our approach to creative problem-solving.
+Keep reading to discover our approach to creative problem-solving and brainstorming techniques that work for creative branding ideas.

 Here’s why traditional brainstorming often feels like a never-ending loop of “meh” ideas—and how you can shift gears to actually create something impactful.